readthedocs/readthedocs.org/docs/tutorial/index.rst

 Versioning documentation
 ------------------------

-..
-Explain how to manage versions on RTD: create release branches, activate the corresponding version, browse them in the version selector, selectively build versions

 Read the Docs allows you to have :doc:`several versions of your documentation </versions>`, in the same way that you have several versions of your code.
 By default, it creates a ``latest`` version